acrespo-virevol/sars-cov2-US-mink-surveillance/README.md

 ## Data Access

 - Mink genomes (this study): 293 sequences are deposited in GenBank.
 Accession numbers are listed in Table S3 of the manuscript.
 - GISAID background sequences: AY.39 and BF.1 sequences used as phylogenetic background are GISAID-sourced and cannot be redistributed here.
-Acknowledgment tables for contributing laboratories are in Supplemental Files 3–5 of the manuscript.
+Acknowledgment tables for contributing laboratories are in Supplementary Files 3–5 of the manuscript.
 - WTD sequences: Four AY.39 white-tailed deer sequences were provided by the USDA National Veterinary Services Laboratories (NVSL) and are included in the GenBank submission.

 ---